Manaslu Circuit Trek

 The best times of the year are spring (March- May) and autumn (September-November).
 In spring, there is the bloom of rhododendrons, clear skies, whereas in autumn, there is stable weather, mountain views and comfortable temperatures.
 Summer is shunned because of monsoon rains, and winter can be very cold, and snowfall is very heavy at the high passes.

-The expedition is classified as high-grade to tedious as a result of lengthy walks, rugged hikes, river crossings and elevation.
-Trekker must be in good cardiovascular physical shape, and be strong in the legs and stable in the core and have experience in doing multi-day trekking or frequent hiking is highly desired.
+The expedition is classified as high-grade to tedious as a result of lengthy walks, rugged hikes, river crossings, and elevation.
+Trekker must be in good cardiovascular physical shape, be strong in the legs and stable in the core, and have experience in doing multi-day trekking or frequent hiking, which is highly desired.

 Yes.
 As a trekker, the Manaslu Restricted Area Permit (RAP, USD 100/week) is required, as well as MCAP or ACAP entry permits (USD 3040 each).
 Independent trekkers may also be required to have a TIMS card.
 The licensing is typically done by licensed trekking agencies, which make access to remote areas legal and available.